ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 ### Why Chain Bootstrap ETA Keeps On Changing?

-As we saw in the [bootstrap completion section](#when-does-bootstrapping-finish), a Subnet like the Primary Network completes once all of its chains finish bootstrapping.
+As you saw in the [bootstrap completion section](#when-does-bootstrapping-finish), a Subnet like the Primary Network completes once all of its chains finish bootstrapping.
 Some Subnet chains may have to wait for the slowest to finish.
 They'll restart bootstrapping in the